cmkluza/electric_skateboard_firmware/notes.md

 - Alert application when BLE is completely initialized
 - Alert application when notifications come in

+### Application ↔ BLE Interactions
+- A generic event system for events of interest acts as a buffer for BLE → app communications
+- The application registers event handlers that are called as appropriate
+- The BLE module triggers events to the app when they come in

 ---

 ## BLE Modules
 ### Remote (`src/ble/ble_remote.cpp,hpp`)
 This is the top-level BLE module for the remote.
 Application ↔ BLE interactions should all take place through this module.
+This module shall define events that may be of interest to the application, and the application can subscribe to these events.
-#### Application ↔ Remote Interactions:
+#### Application ↔ BLE Interactions:
 - App → BLE: BLE initialization
-- BLE → App: BLE initialization complete
+- BLE → App: BLE event
 - App → BLE: new sensor data

 ### Receiver (`src/ble/ble_receiver.cpp,hpp`)
 This is the top-level BLE module for the receiver.
 Application ↔ BLE interactions should all take place through this module.
+This module shall define events that may be of interest to the application, and the application can subscribe to these events.
-#### Application ↔ Remote Interactions:
+#### Application ↔ BLE Interactions:
 - App → BLE: BLE initialization
-- BLE → App: BLE initialization complete
+- BLE → App: BLE event
 - App ← BLE: new sensor data

+---

 ## High-level Application